Feyerabend/vm/enkel0/VM.md

 	break;
 ```

-We have added a unary minus which have an easy implemetation in C. Also a runtime
+We have added a unary minus which has an easy implementation in C. Also a runtime
 error is raised when a division by zero occurs (rather than have C to work this out).